-A federal court's authority to provide equitable relief, including an injunction with nationwide scope, is clear because such a remedy accords with "the principles of the system of judicial remedies which had been devised and was being administered by the English Court of Chancery at the time of the separation of the two countries."
+A federal court's authority to provide equitable relief, including an injunction with nationwide scope, accords with "the principles of the system of judicial remedies which had been devised and was being administered by the English Court of Chancery at the time of the separation of the two countries."
 Atlas Life Ins.
 Co. v.
 W. I. Southern, Inc., 306 U.S. 563, 568 (1939); see also, e.g., Grupo Mexicano de Desarrollo, S.A., 527 U.S. at 319.
-Justice Thomas's concurrence and Bray's article address English equity precedents in cursory fashion, but at the time of the adoption of the Constitution, English decisions had long recognized that the decrees of an equity court could broadly bind non-parties, and that American courts have followed this precedent from the earliest days of the country's founding.
+Justice Thomas's concurrence and Bray's article address English equity precedents in cursory fashion, but at the time of the adoption of the Constitution, English decisions had long recognized that the decrees of an equity court could broadly bind non-parties.
+American courts have followed this precedent from the earliest days of the country.